stx-advox/start-here/README.md

 Before joining all Advocate DAO channels are viewable but most are read-only.
 Upon request a person from the Welcome Team can assign a temporary Advocates role to you (designated by a ✅), giving you access to post your first 💪│didathing  or 🙌│props  to become join the Stacks Advocates.

 Please read the channel description in ✋│join-requests for instructions.
+Click on the :mag_right:  to open the rest of the Advocates DAO channels.